karyeet/heroku-lavalink/README.md

 5. In the same menu, set a new var called *JAVA_TOOL_OPTIONS* and set it to "-XX:+UseContainerSupport -Xmx500m -Xss256k -XX:CICompilerCount=2 -Dfile.encoding=UTF-8" without the "" , this will set ram to max on a free dyno

 **Note**:After changing PASS you must redeploy or click the More menu and *restart all dynos*.

-Please understand your lavalink server will eventually run out of memory on a free dyno.
+Please understand your lavalink server ***will run out of memory on a free dyno***.
 I would recommend upgrading or switching to a lighter alternative.